-Ken was a long time advocate of one body representing all branches of English angling, through times when the concept was heresy to many and an impossible pipe dream to most.
+Ken was a long-time advocate of one body representing all branches of English angling, through times when the concept was heresy to many and an impossible pipe dream to most.

 After two years as vice-president of the National Federation of Anglers (NFA) and 10 as its president (1994-2004) he was convinced that a single voice was the only way for angling to have any long-term future.
 Sadly he didn't live quite long enough to see the founding of the Angling Trust.
-Like another of our angling heroes, Terry Mansbridge, Ken would have been over the moon; convinced our sport was at last taking a giant step into the future.
+Like another of our angling heroes, Terry Mansbridge, Ken would have been over the moon and convinced our sport was at last taking a giant step into the future.

-Using his engineering career logic, he preferred to jaw rather than war – and made it work in helping resolve long-standing disputes between rival angling groups and organisations.
+Using his engineering career logic, he preferred to 'jaw rather than war', and made it work in helping resolve long-standing disputes between rival angling groups and organisations.